hazasite/HAZA-Multi-Tool/README.md

 **Janma Hasarel**
 *Full Stack Developer | Founder of HAZA*

 This tool was built to simplify everyday tasks and improve productivity for everyone.
-A special shoutout to the foundations built at Richmond College and the skills honed through the KD Jayakody (nas.io/kdj) community.
+A special shoutout to the foundations built at Richmond College

 ---